 Ghost Images

-Korakrit Arunanondchai explores what the artist calls the ghost layer of images in this experimental screening program.
+Korakrit Arunanondchai explores what the artist calls the ghost layer of images in this work-in-progress.
 Arunanondchai turns the Studio 1—Goodman venue into an atmospheric environment in which viewers are absorbed by cinematic gestures and proto-human forms.
 Footage moves in and out of visual clarity as images coalesce on clouds of fog and disperse into air.
+The program is in collaboration with Alex Gvojic, Aaron David Ross, and Michael Beharie.

 The screening scenario also includes performance collaborators that emerge from and disappear into patches of darkness.
 Towards and away from legible figures, the audience experiences the dissolution of traditional film into pure atmosphere.